• Skip to primary navigation

 Why I Love This Recipe

-• This recipe is kid proof.
+• This gluten free pound cake recipe is kid proof.
 Meaning, kids can easily help with it!

 • There is just something about lemon filled desserts during the warmer weather months.
 My lemon cake recipe just screams Spring & Summer!